 The major release is packed with feature-improvements including the flexibility to configure a multi-platform backend to orchestrate streams and tasks from Cloud Foundry to Kubernetes, and vice-versa.
 To monitor streaming data pipelines, a comprehensive solution with the help of Prometheus, InfluxDB, and Grafana is now available.
 In terms of security, SCDF and the related components in the architecture default to OAuth2 and OpenID Connect as the standard.
 Further, SCDF v2.0 builds upon the stable foundations of Spring Boot 2.1.x and Spring Cloud 2.1.x, to bring Java 11 compatibility.

 Check out the full recap of the OSS highlights in Sabby’s excellent post.

 One other quick note: the release will offer up some infrastructure savings, compared to earlier versions.
-SCDF for PCF 1.4 will need fewer resources to operate, thanks to the removal of a separate metrics collection backing app.
-Look for the updated tile on Pivotal Network soon!
+SCDF for PCF 1.4 requires fewer resources to operate, thanks to the removal of a separate metrics collection backing app.

 The new SSO for PCF interface.

 Key information is presented at-a-glance.
 Instructions are more clear; workflows are simplified.
 All these enhancements should speed onboarding for new developers.
 Look for this feature in the coming weeks.

 You probably update and change your manifest a fair amount.
 Don’t you wish there was a clearer way to tell what’s changed?
 In PCF 2.5, Ops Manager takes a page from the GitHub UI playbook, and shows you a colorful “manifest diff” view of the proposed changes to a given manifest.
 Check it out: